-Try this easy technique for a cake just right for Valentine’s Day.
+Try this easy technique for a Heart-Shaped Vegan Chocolate Cake just right for Valentine’s Day.
 No specialty cake pan is needed!
 All it takes is one 9-inch round layer, baked, cooled, chilled and few cuts with a knife.

 Here is the Step by Step: